Northern line: Formation

 The core of the Northern line evolved from two railway companies: the City & South London Railway (C&SLR) and the Charing Cross, Euston & Hampstead Railway (CCE&HR).

-The C&SLR, London's first electric hauled deep-level tube railway, was built under the supervision of James Henry Greathead, who had been responsible, with Peter W. Barlow, for the Tower Subway.
+The C&SLR was London's first electric hauled deep-level tube railway.
+It was built under the supervision of James Henry Greathead, who had been responsible for the Tower Subway.
 It was the first of the Underground's lines to be constructed by boring deep below the surface and the first to be operated by electric traction.
 The railway opened in November 1890 from Stockwell to a now-disused station at King William Street.
-This was inconveniently placed and unable to cope with the company's traffic so, in 1900, a new route to Moorgate via Bank was opened.
+This was inconveniently placed and unable to cope with the company's traffic so in 1900 a new route to Moorgate via Bank was opened.
 By 1907, the C&SLR had been further extended at both ends to run from Clapham Common to Euston.

-The CCE&HR (commonly known as the "Hampstead Tube") was opened in 1907 and ran from Charing Cross (known for many years as Strand) via Euston and Camden Town (where there was a junction) to Golders Green and Highgate (now known as Archway).
-It was extended south by one stop to Embankment in 1914 to form an interchange with the Bakerloo and District lines.
-In 1913, the Underground Electric Railways Company of London (UERL), owner of the CCE&HR, took over the C&SLR, although they remained separate companies.
+The CCE&HR, commonly known as the "Hampstead Tube", was opened in 1907 and ran from Strand (nowadays Charing Cross) via Euston to Camden Town with branches splitting to Golders Green and Highgate (nowadays Archway).
+It was extended south by one stop to Charing Cross (nowadays Embankment) in 1914 to form an interchange with the Bakerloo and District lines.
+In 1913, the Underground Electric Railways Company of London (UERL), owner of the CCE&HR, took over the C&SLR although they remained separate companies for some time.

 Integration

-During the early 1920s, a series of works was carried out to connect the C&SLR and CCE&HR tunnels to enable an integrated service to be operated.
-The first of these new tunnels, between the C&SLR's Euston station and the CCE&HR's station at Camden Town, had originally been planned in 1912, but had been delayed by World War I. Construction began in 1922 and it opened in 1924.
+During the early 1920s a series of works were carried out to connect the C&SLR and CCE&HR tunnels to enable an integrated service to be operated.
+The first of these new tunnels between the C&SLR's Euston and CCE&HR's Camden Town stations had originally been planned in 1912 but was delayed by the First World War.
+Construction began in 1922 and this first tunnel opened in 1924.
 The second connection linking the CCE&HR's Embankment and C&SLR's Kennington stations opened in 1926.
-It provided a new intermediate station at Waterloo to connect to the main line station there and the Bakerloo line.
-The smaller-diameter tunnels of the C&SLR were also enlarged to match the standard diameter of the CCE&HR and the other deep tube lines.
+It provided a new intermediate station at Waterloo to connect to the main line station.
+The smaller diameter tunnels of the C&SLR were also enlarged to match the standard diameter of the CCE&HR and other deep tube lines.
+In conjunction with the works to integrate the two lines, two major extensions were undertaken: northwards to Edgware in Middlesex and southwards to Morden in Surrey.

-Extensions

-In conjunction with the works to integrate the two lines, two major extensions were undertaken: northwards to Edgware in Middlesex (now in the London Borough of Barnet) and southwards to Morden in Surrey (then in the Merton and Morden Urban District, but now in the London Borough of Merton).